 Absolutely up to you.
 I do suggest that it is worth it to get away from MemberSpace and those that function in the same manner.

 And ultimately, if you like Squarespace and its ecosystem, then stay with Squarespace.
+If it’s working for you, let it work for you.

 That Squarespace advertises “selling your courses” in the members’ area is equivocal because Squarespace has no learning management system.